Dan Howdle | January 13th, 2023

 If you cave in and decide that, all things considered, you might be willing to have broadband after all, your choices expand dramatically.
-Apart from having only two choices of provider, it's worth bearing in mind that you won't be paying much more (less in some cases) to get a package from someone else that also includes broadband.
+Apart from having only three choices of provider, it's worth bearing in mind that you won't be paying much more (less in some cases) to get a package that also includes broadband.
 So you've got to really not want it for some specific reason.
 If you do change your mind, these are the providers you may wish to consider.

 Cable.co.uk price checks the latest deals in the market to save you time and money.

 We work hard to secure exclusive deals you won't find anywhere else.

 We're independent which means we're able focus on the right deal for you.

 Safe and easy to use with no complicated registration forms to fill in.

 Other than BT Basic, it's Direct Save Telecom, without a doubt.
 There are only two providers in the UK willing to offer landline-only deals (BT and Direct Save Telecom), with BT being substantially more expensive.

 With Direct Save Telecom, you can have a fully functioning landline for as little as £17.50 per month if you are able to pay a year in advance.
 If you can only pay monthly, then it’s £17.99 per month.